 What steps are required for engaging with Research Core Facilities for essential research activities?

-Please consult with Research Core Facility directors in developing and implementing your Phase 0.5 Recovery Plan.
-The following statement should be included in all PI plans involving RCFs: Access to core facilities will be coordinated with RCF directors following their approved procedures and policies for Phase 0.5 activities.
+Please consult with Research Core Facility directors in developing and implementing your research recovery plan.
+The following statement should be included in all PI plans involving RCFs: Access to core facilities will be coordinated with RCF directors following their approved procedures and policies for research-related activities.

 I have animal subjects.
 What will happen to them in the event of a disruption to a project?